Coherent sheaves on the stack of Langlands parameters: Introduction

 \section{Introduction}

-In recent years, people realize that there should exist certain (complexes of) coherent sheaves $\frakA$ on the stacks of local and global arithmetic Langlands parameters, which should largely control the Langlands correspondence, and allow one to formulate local-global compatibilities in the arithmetic Langlands program.
-In fact, that such objects should exist is already suggested by work of Emerton-Helm \cite{EH} and Helm \cite{He16} under the idea of local Langlands correspondence in families\footnote{There are similar $\frakA$ appearing in the work of Emerton et. al. in the $p$-adic local Langlands program but the author is incapable of saying anything in this direction.}.
-This idea is further explored recently by Hellmann \cite{Hel}.
-On the other hand, after the work of V. Lafforgue and Genestier-Lafforgue \cite{L,GL}, such ideas become more clear and some powerful tools in the geometric Langlands program are available to realize (part of) them.
-In fact, even the whole arithmetic local Langlands correspondence over a non-archimedean local field should admit a categorical incarnation (e.g. see \cite[4.2]{Ga} for some indications), and existence of such coherent sheaves fits nicely in the categorical framework, as we shall explain in this article.
-In another direction, the work of Fargues-Scholze \cite{FS} on the geometrization of the local Langlands correspondence is also closely related these ideas, and also leads to a categorical form of arithmetic local Langlands correspondence.
-In global aspects, the existence of $\frakA$ is the guiding principle of the author's work with Xiao \cite{XZ} on the geometric realization of the Jacquet-Langlands correspondence via cohomology of Shimura varieties.
-In another direction, a very crude form of the coherent sheaf is used in the author's work with V. Lafforgue \cite{LZ} to describe the elliptic part of the cohomology of Shtukas in the framework of Arthur-Kottwitz conjectures.
+In recent years, it has become increasingly clear that there should exist certain (complexes of) coherent sheaves $\frakA$ on the stacks of local and global arithmetic Langlands parameters.
+These sheaves are expected to largely govern the Langlands correspondence and and allow one to formulate local-global compatibilities within the arithmetic Langlands program.
+The existence of such objects is already suggested by the work of Emerton-Helm \cite{EH} and Helm \cite{He16}, under the framework of the local Langlands correspondence in families.\footnote{There are similar $\frakA$ appearing in the $p$-adic local Langlands program, see \cite{EGH} for a discussion.} This idea has been further developed recently by Hellmann \cite{Hel}.
+On the other hand, after the work of V. Lafforgue and Genestier-Lafforgue \cite{L,GL}, these ideas become more concrete, and powerful tools from the geometric Langlands program are now available to realize (part of) them.
+Indeed, it is expected that the entire arithmetic local Langlands correspondence over a non-archimedean local field admits a categorical incarnation (see, for instance, \cite[4.2]{Ga} for some indications).
+The existence of such coherent sheaves fits naturally into this categorical framework, as we aim to explain in this article.
+In a related direction, the work of Fargues-Scholze \cite{FS} on the geometrization of the local Langlands correspondence is also closely aligned with these ideas and likewise points to a categorical form of the arithmetic local Langlands correspondence.
+From a global perspective, the existence of $\frakA$ serves as a guiding principle in the author's joint work with Xiao \cite{XZ} on the geometric realization of the Jacquet-Langlands correspondence via the cohomology of Shimura varieties.
+In another direction, a crude form of such a coherent sheaf appears in the author's work with V. Lafforgue \cite{LZ}, where it is used to describe the elliptic part of the cohomology of Shtukas in the framework of the Arthur-Kottwitz conjectures.